carltonf/carltonf-blog-source/README.md

 # Authoring&Publishing in [Blog Source](https://github.com/carltonf/carltonf-blog-source)

-Some ancillary tools are supplied in `Makefile`.
+`Makefile` have some useful subcommands and might worth taking a look.
 A standard workflow in authoring&publishing a post is:

   ```sh